Year One / Two

 Learning objectives

-- To expand the understanding of block coding.
+- To expand the understanding of block coding. - To create a simple animation.

 Learning outcomes

+All children: create a simple animation of a sprite.
 Most children: animate a second sprite and make the sprites "speak".
+Some children: experiment and make their own animations and interactions.

 Learning objectives